raspberrypilearning/binary-hero/en/step_6.md

-## Storing songs
+## Store your songs

-You've made it so that notes are removed from the lists once they've been played, so you'll be left with empty lists:
+At the moment, notes are removed from the lists after being played, so you're left with empty lists:

 ![Empty lists](images/empty-lists.png)